Vyral/base-template/_posts/2020-02-11-the-top-5-ways-to-derail-a-loan-approval.md

   want to be successful.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Patrick+Fitzgerald/Videos/2020/The+Top+5+Ways+to+Derail+a+Loan+Approval.mp4
-pullquote: Just wait till after your closing and everyone will be happier.
+pullquote: Just wait until after your closing and everyone will be happier.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false